 Patricia sang with the Metropolitan Opera Association, the New York Philharmonic, The Jazz at Lincoln Center Orchestra, Alvin Ailey Dance Theatre, American Opera Society, the Opera Orchestra of New York; Rome Opera, Theatre de Westerns in Berlin, toured with the Robert de Cormier Singers and the Howard Roberts Chorale.

-Currently Mrs. Eaton produces a concert series "Three on 3 Music" which brings live performers to the Mount Morris Historic District and the Central Harlem community.
+Mrs. Eaton produced a concert series "Three on 3 Music" which brings live performers to the Mount Morris Historic District and the Central Harlem community.

 Patricia Pates Eaton is the recipient of the 2021 Roosevelt University Chicago College of Performing Arts Deans Alumni Award.
 In addition, she has been the recipient of awards from the Mayor of the City of New York, the City Council of the City of New York, the New York State Senate and the New York State Assembly, New York City Planning Board 10, the National Association of Negro Musicians and the New York City Music Teachers Association.